diverintech/python-games/README.md

 ## Projects

 This repository contains a collection of mini-projects implemented in Python.
+Click on the title to go directly to the game's folder and access a more detailed README.
 ### [1.
 Rock Paper Scissors](./01.%20Rock%20Paper%20Scissors)

 A classic game where players choose rock, paper, or scissors and see who wins.